-[25] The Respondent clarified that in order to test both the City's assessed value of the subject as obtained by the Market Sales analysis approach, and the Complainant's Income Approach valuation, he had calculated two hypothetical "Income Approach to Value tests" - both of which demonstrate that the Complainant's alternate calculations of value using his Income Approach are incorrect.
+[24] The Respondent clarified that in order to test both the City's assessed value of the subject as obtained by the Market Sales analysis approach, and the Complainant's Income Approach valuation, he had calculated two hypothetical "Income Approach to Value tests" - both of which demonstrate that the Complainant's alternate calculations of value using his Income Approach are incorrect.

-[26] The Respondent argued that in his hypothetical calculation, he considered a 7% cap rate to be appropriate since it was supported by a Colliers Q2 2011 Cap Rate Report showing industrial multi-tenant buildings in Calgary selling at cap rates of 6.5% to 7%.
+[25] The Respondent argued that in his hypothetical calculation he considered a 7% cap rate to be appropriate since it was supported by a Colliers Q2 2011 Cap Rate Report showing industrial multi-tenant buildings in Calgary selling at cap rates of 6.5% to 7%.
 He provided an excerpt of that report.

-[27] The Respondent argued that in his hypothetical calculation, and based on a \$10 per SF rent; a 5.57% vacancy rate; and a 7% cap rate, the indicated value of the subject using this methodology was \$7,560,000 - higher than the subject's assessment of \$7,040,000.
+[26] The Respondent argued therefore that in his hypothetical calculation and based on a \$10 per SF rent; a 5.57% vacancy rate; and a 7% cap rate, the indicated value of the subject using this methodology was \$7,680,000 - higher than the subject's assessment of \$7,260,000.

-[28] The Respondent also argued that in order to arrive at the Colliers appraised value of \$8,750,000 in his second hypothetical calculation, he needed to use rents of \$11.50 per SF which produced a hypothetical value of \$8,690,000.
-Therefore he argued, these two hypothetical exercises demonstrate that the Complainant's Income valuation is flawed and unreliable because of the arbitrary and/or incorrect inputs.
+[27] The Respondent also argued that in order to arrive at the Colliers appraised value of \$8,750,000 in his second hypothetical calculation, he needed to use rents of \$11.50 per SF which produced a value of \$8,690,000.
+Therefore he argued, these two hypothetical exercises demonstrate that the Complainant's Income valuation is flawed and unreliable because of the arbitrary and/or incorrect inputs used in his calculation.

-[29] The Respondent provided copies of Composite Assessment Review Board Decisions CARB 1302/2011-P and CARB 1033/2011-P which he argued supported the City's position in this appeal.
-The Respondent requested that the assessment be confirmed at \$7,040,000.
+[28] The Respondent provided copies of Composite Assessment Review Board Decisions CARB 1302/2011-P and CARB 1033/2011-P which he argued supported the City's position in this appeal that mixing actual and typical values in an Income Approach calculation is not accepted industry practice.
+The Respondent requested that the assessment be confirmed at \$7,260,000.